JenaLRW/JenaLRW/README.md

 - 📫 How to reach me: jenale@gmail.com

 - ⚡ Fun fact: I love to build of all sizes.
-I have built viruses in academic and research laboratories using RNA.
+I have built viruses in academic and research laboratories using mRNA.
 I built my current home and horse barn.
 I have built a few playsets and decks.
 I helped my husband rebuild engines.
 And now I'm building stuff on the world wide web!
 I love it all.

 - 🏕️ Hobbies: Horseback riding.
 I have a off track Thoroughbred named Scott.
 Boating and camping with my family.
 Spending time with my girlfriends.